EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 Get things ready so you can turn the template into a document fragment.

 #### pre-paint
-You have a document fragment, now attach events and get everything ready so when you attach to the DOM it is ready for the user, a script, or other elements to interact with.
+You have a document fragment, now attach events and get everything ready so when the fragment is attached to the DOM it is ready for the user or script or other customElements to interact with.
 Other elements maybe using mutationObserver to wait for the paint then do work.
 Adding html to the DOM before things are ready can cause issues.

 #### post-paint
 I can't think of anything that would go here.
-This is more conceptual, other components might interact with your component post paint via using mutation observers or maybe thrown events.
+This is more conceptual, other components might interact with the component post paint via using mutation observers or maybe thrown events.
 Note: I have not had the issue of other components interacting with my components too early using this approach.
-I do NOT recommend throwing an event that your component is painted on the screen.
+I do NOT recommend throwing an event like 'is-painted'.
 If everything is setup before paint, throwing events is just extra work or maybe a sign your architecture needs more work.

 Example 1
 ```